glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

    "blobsFolders": ["MyCustomImages"]
    ```
 ### Adding Multiple Blobsfolders
-You can add more **blobsfolders** in your mod.
+You can even add more **blobsfolders** in your mod.
 This is useful if your mod will have multiple options that can be selected in your mod's settings.
-The same rules apply inside;
+The same rules apply to them;
  - set **file paths** by making folders
  - and use correct **file name(s)**